StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/Account Values/Adding new Account Values.md

-# Adding new Account Values
+# Supporting new Types of Account Details

-Support new user account details by defining your own ``AccountKey``.
+Support new user account details by defining your own `AccountKey`.

 <!--